kuvivek/drivingTheoryInGermany/README.md

 ❌ side lights
 ✅ dipped headlights
 ❌ main beam lights
 **Comment**: In principle, I am only allowed to drive fast enough to be able to stop within the visibility range.
 In the dark,
 the visibility range is the same as the range of the low beam.
 The parking lights may only be used for parking, the high beam
 only if I have a clear road ahead and no other road users are dazzled.

 293. You are driving a motor vehicle with a manual gearbox.
-How can you reduce the fuel consumption of your vehicle? --❌IMP
+How can you reduce the fuel consumption of your vehicle? –––IMP
-❌By driving at a high engine speed
+❌ By driving at a high engine speed
 ✅ By switching early up to the next gear
 ✅ By employing an anticipatory driving style, to avoid frequent changes of speed
 **Comment**: Fuel-saving driving is as balanced and anticipatory as possible in order to avoid frequent braking and acceleration.
 Shift up early when accelerating, as fuel consumption and pollutant emissions are most favorable at low engine speeds.

 294. Why does driving on this stretch of road require greater alertness on the part of the motorist?